-A Night of Horror International Film Festival in Sydney is Australia's original genre film festival.
+A Night of Horror International Film Festival is now based in the United States of America!

-Unlike many festivals, A Night of Horror pledges to program the majority of its lineup from cold submissions (i.e. films submitted by you - the independent filmmaker - through our open submission process).
+Indeed, unlike many festivals, A Night of Horror programs the majority of its lineup from cold submissions (i.e. films submitted by you - the independent filmmaker - through our open submission process).
 We never have, and never will program the majority of the festival's line-up with films sourced from sales agents, distributors, or other festivals.
 This helps ensure that you - the submitting filmmaker - have a far better chance of screening at A Night of Horror, than at many other festivals that accept cold submissions, but then turn around and disingenuously program the majority of their line-up from films sourced elsewhere.

 In our mission to showcase talented screenwriters, the festival also holds a screenplay competition for unproduced scripts, both features and shorts.

-What the press has said about A Night of Horror:
+What the press says about A Night of Horror:

 Dread Central: A Night of Horror has been selected by a panel of industry experts (filmmakers, festival directors, and journalists) as one of The Best Horror Film Festivals in the World for a second year running: